AdobeDocs/experience-manager-64.de-DE/help/forms/using/images-route-actions.md

 ## Popup bei Aufgabendetails-Aufgabenaktion {#task-details-task-action-popup}

-1. Kopieren `/libs/ws/js/runtime/templates/taskdetails.html` nach `/apps/ws/js/runtime/templates/taskdetails.html`.
+1. Kopieren Sie `/libs/ws/js/runtime/templates/taskdetails.html` nach `/apps/ws/js/runtime/templates/taskdetails.html`.

 1. If the name of the CSS style is same as the route action name coming from the server, modify the following code in `/apps/ws/js/runtime/templates/taskdetails.html`: